awsdocs/amazon-redshift-developer-guide/doc_source/tutorial-loading-data.md

 You can add data to your Amazon Redshift tables either by using an INSERT command or by using a COPY command\.
 At the scale and speed of an Amazon Redshift data warehouse, the COPY command is many times faster and more efficient than INSERT commands\.

 The COPY command uses the Amazon Redshift massively parallel processing \(MPP\) architecture to read and load data in parallel from multiple data sources\.
-You can load from data files on Amazon S3, Amazon EMR, or any remote host accessible through a Secure Shell \(SSH\) connection, or you can load directly from an Amazon DynamoDB table\.
+You can load from data files on Amazon S3, Amazon EMR, or any remote host accessible through a Secure Shell \(SSH\) connection\.
+Or you can load directly from an Amazon DynamoDB table\.

-In this tutorial, you will use the COPY command to load data from Amazon S3\.
+In this tutorial, you use the COPY command to load data from Amazon S3\.
 Many of the principles presented here apply to loading from other data sources as well\.

 To learn more about using the COPY command, see these resources:
 + [Amazon Redshift Best Practices for Loading Data](c_loading-data-best-practices.md)